onewhit/onewhit.github.io/readme.todo.md

   - [x] Deleting data
   - [x] editing data
   - [x] Firebase cloudstore rules
-- [ ] Hide most of menu and details pages when not logged in
+- [x] Hide most of menu and details pages when not logged in
+- [x] Get mobile layout view working
+- [x] Fix the orange links
+- [x] Set up the banner
-- [ ] Make the border move to the bottom on movbile screens
+- [ ] Make the border move to the bottom on mobile screens
-- [ ] Get mobile layout view working
+- [ ] Get mobile menu to hide and re-show with button
 - [ ] Get basic character list showing
-- [x] Fix the orange links
-- [ ] Set up the banner

 # Features
 - [ ] Item generator and tracker